 A couple years ago, I published a reading list for first year software engineers.
+I've compiled a more complete list.

 The foundational premise of that post remains evergreen—